 Separated from people, the islet has more life, despite still being quite near to shore.
 Not very sensitive life, but more than the beach nonetheless.

 Crabs skitter among the maze of standing roots.
-And you can see where the waterline can rise and where the splash line could extend.
+And you can see where the waterline could rise and where the splash line could extend.
 Barnacles grow all over the mangrove branches almost up to my (admittedly diminutive) height.

 Port Dickson 3D art gallery

+The Alive 3D Art Gallery is a little place within a row of shophouses showcasing some pretty cool 3D art.
 They are painted on walls and floors – sometimes ceilings – and don’t look like much until you stand at exactly the right spot.
 And then they really pop.

-I seem to be really good at finding precisely the worst attractions for solo travel.
-And then actually going there.
-Needless to say there are many, many madcap poses that can be thought of, if you are in a place like this with friends.
+I seem to be really good at finding precisely the worst attractions for solo travel… and then actually going there!
+Needless to say there are many, many madcap poses that can be thought of, if you are in a place like this with friends!

-So I found Port Dickson to have fallen to a distinctly average destination.
+I found Port Dickson to have fallen to a distinctly average destination.
 But on the other hand, the place I stayed at, Langit Langi, did have a common room that looked like this:

 I also give Langit Langi props for having a common filtered water dispenser in the corridors.
 It’s very handy for refilling your water bottle, and makes it easier for people to avoid the scourge of single-use plastic bottled water.